dmustanger/7dtd-ServerTools/README.md

 Remove zombies from zones by setting No_Zombie to true.

 Set_Home controls whether players can set a home inside of zones.

+# Console Commands

+Type help to get a list of available console commands.
+Type help 'command name' to get more detailed information about a specific command.
+Type help * st- for a list of ServerTools commands only.

+# Chat commands

+Type /commands in chat to get a list of available chat commands.
+It will only display commands relevent and enabled for the player.